viur-framework/flare/docs/html5.md

 Any **flare** components are entirely established on top of the *html5*-library.

-The *html5* library is flare's core module and key feature, and manages access to the browser's DOM and its items, by implementing a Python object wrapper class for any HTML5 element.
+The *html5* library is flare's core module and key feature, and manages access to the browser's DOM and its items, by implementing a Python object wrapper class for any HTML-element.
 Such an element is called *widget*.
 For example, `html5.Div()` is the widget representing a div-element, or `html5.A()` a widget representing an a-element.
 Widgets can be sub-classed into specialized components, which contain other widgets and components and interact together.

 The document's body and head can directly be accessed by the static widgets `html5.Head()` and `html5.Body()`.